 So with us.
 ‘We know not what we shall be;’ but we may be sure we shall be more, not less, than we were on earth.
 Our natural experiences (sensory, emotional, imaginative) are only like the drawing, like penciled lines on flat paper.
 If they vanish in the risen life, they will vanish only as pencil lines vanish from the real landscape; not as a candle flame that is put out but as a candle flame which becomes invisible because someone has pulled up the blind, thrown open the shutters, and let in the blaze of the risen sun.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-Editor’s Note: The image above is “A Pastoral Landscape with Shepherds and Their Flocks,” by George Lambert, and is in the public domain, courtesy of Wikimedia Commons.
+The featured image is “A Pastoral Landscape with Shepherds and Their Flocks” (1744) by George Lambert, and is in the public domain, courtesy of Wikimedia Commons.